Is Sleeping With Your Baby As Dangerous As Doctors Say?

 Take for instance, Melissa Nichols' situation.
 Her little girl was born healthy; she was full-term and had a normal birth weight.
 Nichols doesn't smoke or drink.
 And she doesn't sleep with her daughter on the sofa.
 So her baby's risk of SIDS is tiny, even when Nichols sleeps with the baby.

 According to Mitchell's data, bed-sharing raises her baby's risk of SIDS from about 1 in 46,000 to 1 in 16,400, or an increase of .004 percent.
-And the baby is more likely to get struck by lightning in her lifetime than from dying of SIDS, even when Nichols sleeps with her.
+And the baby is more likely to get struck by lightning in her lifetime than die of SIDS, even when Nichols sleeps with her.

 But for babies at higher risk for SIDS, adding bed-sharing into the equation can markedly increase the risk, Mitchell says.
 "When the background risk is high, and you multiply it by three, the risk becomes substantial."